Bio: Tom Junkans (Cavebiker)

 Motorcycle bio: Tom Junkans

-12: My mother picked up “Zen and the art of motorcycle maintenance” at a rummage sale, she knew I liked books and motorcycles.
+12: My mother picked up “Zen and the art of motorcycle maintenance” at a rummage sale.
+I have four older brothers with motorcycles and she knew I liked motorcycles.

 14 : Flew solo to Tempe Arizona to visit my older sister Cassie who was there attending her first year at college.
 We hitch hiked to Disneyland, attended the ”Smoke on the Water” concert, camped the Superstition Mountains and ran a river in inner tubes.
 While there I had the use of my sisters motorcycle keys.
 I rode all over the hills and trails around Tempe.
 What a blast, what a sister!